 - Enroll in BSCI279H Catalyst Seminar in the Spring semester of first year in the ILS program.
 This 1-credit seminar course is strongly recommended and takes each student step-by-step through the process of identifying and finding a research internship.

 - Schedule an appointment with Dr. Kramer to discuss your research interests and various research options.

 - If applying for research opportunities off-campus, request letters of recommendation, prepare curriculum vitae (resume) and cover letter.
 You must meet with Dr. Kramer before requesting a letter from Dr. Cooke.

 - Identify a research mentor.

-- Complete the ILS Internship Approval form with your research mentor and submit to Dr. Quimby within the first week of your research internship.
+- Complete the ILS Internship Approval form with your research mentor and submit to Dr. Kramer within the first week of your research internship.

 - Develop your ILS e-portfolio during your research internship experience.

 - Upon completion of your research internship time complete your e-portfolio and submit to Dr. Kramer for final sign-off for the ILS research internship requirement.